 We can’t emphasize this enough: don’t let the software define your business processes.
 It is crucial that your chosen partners understand your business requirements well and align the software with your business objectives, not the other way round.

-You need to choose the ERP consultant that asks you questions and tries to understand your business.
+You need to choose the ERP implementation consultant that asks you questions and tries to understand your business.
 Make sure to provide your implementation partner with all the relevant information they need, so that they can tailor the solution for your business.

 ERP systems are supposed to help you digitize and streamline your business.
 A successful ERP implementation starts with understanding your business, its processes, vision, and plans for the future.
 Every company has its own unique needs and specifics which need to be taken into consideration.
 Keep your expectations high, make sure to communicate, and you’ll have no trouble on your ERP implementation journey.